Kadian Detox

 Stage One

 Stage one usually involves the painful symptoms associated with opioid dependence.
 Many individuals experience intense bone, muscle, and joint pain as well as abdominal pain.
-Stage one also is associated with the symptoms of runny nose, sneezing, and chills.
+Stage one is also associated with the symptoms of runny nose, sneezing, and chills.
 Many people compare this stage to the flu.

 Stage Two